The common egg is one of the most nutrient-dense foods out there.

-Eggs are one of the most nutrient-dense foods in existence.
-This article will discuss the health benefits of eggs, the nutrients they contain and their importance to your body.
+This article will discuss the health benefits of eggs, the nutrients they contain and their importance to our body.

 Later on, I’ll share a bunch of great low-carb egg-based recipes.

 In truth, I could list about 50 health benefits of eggs here.
-But in the interest of keeping this a little shorter in size, here are the top 5.
+But in the interest of keeping this a little shorter in size, here are the top five.

 Health Benefit #1 – Eggs Are Extremely Nutrient-Dense